 Once a week or so, we receive a request from an author wondering whether we'd be interested in publishing their novel—or, if not, whether we'd give them some advice about what they should do.
 So, since all our times are precious, we thought we'd lay out all we know about the business of getting your novel published.

 - Does your novel belong to a genre (thriller, detective, romance, etc.)?
 If so, investigate your market, and get to know well the publishers, agents, and other authors, so you can broaden and then refine your search for the right publisher or agent.
-Go to the conventions, read the journals, visit the websites, join the listservs, chat-groups, and LinkedIn group connected to your subject or genre.
+Go to the conventions, read the journals, visit the websites, join the listservs, chat-groups, social media sites, and LinkedIn group connected to your subject or genre.

 - Are you willing to publicize and promote your work?
 Publishers and agents want to know you're on the circuit, reaching your audience.
-If you do the above, you should be in a good position to do the this!
+If you do the above, you should be in a good position to do this!

 - Have you thought about self-publishing?
 A surprisingly large number of successful and/or well-known authors began by publishing themselves, and then hitting the road and selling their work.
 When they became well-known, the rights to their works were bought by publishers.